 It turns out that Obama’s plans were directed at companies that set up offices or factories in other countries in order to establish presence overseas.
 These companies included Caterpillar and Nike which opened branch offices and factories in China.
 Obama was not discouraging outsourcing arrangements but offshoring arrangements.

 Although the principles between offshoring and outsourcing are similar, the execution and its repercussions to the economy are different.
-We are going to explain the main differences of offshoring and outsoucing in this article.
+We are going to explain the main differences of offshoring and outsourcing in this article.

 First let us differentiate the two terms.